 - Mergers or acquisitions

-Pay equity analysis isn’t just about complying with local or national laws, though.
-The most compelling reason is that it helps drive the kind of transparent, equitable pay practices that are essential for your employees to feel valued, and your company to perform.
+Pay equity compliance isn’t just about complying with local or national laws, though.
+The most compelling reason is that it helps drive the kind of transparent, equitable pay practices that are essential for your employees to feel valued and your company to perform.

 {{cta}}